Červený Kostelec: Geography

 Červený Kostelec is located about 8 km northwest of Náchod and 34 km northeast of Hradec Králové.
-It lies on the border between the Giant Mountains Foothills and Podorlická Uplands.
+It lies on the border between the Giant Mountains Foothills and Orlické Foothills.
 The highest point is the hill Končinský kopec at 530 m above sea level.

 History

 The first written mention of Kostelec is from 1362.
-In 1876, it was promoted to a town and changed its name to Červený Kostelec.
+Until 1447, it was a part of the Vízmburk estate.
+From 1497 at the latest, it belonged to the Náchod estate.
+It remained so until the establishment of an independent municipality in 1848.
+The preserved seal proves that Kostelec was referred to as a market town no later than from 1680.
+In 1876, Kostelec was promoted to a town and changed its name to Červený Kostelec.

 Demographics

+Transport

+The I/14 road (the section from Trutnov to Náchod) passes through the town.

+Červený Kostelec is located on the railway line Prague–Trutnov.

 Culture

 Since 1952, the town hosts the Červený Kostelec International Folklore Festival.

 Sights

 The most notable building is the Church of Saint James the Great.
 It was originally a Gothic building from the 14th century, destroyed by fire in 1591.
 It was renewed in 1668 and rebuilt in the Baroque style in 1744–1754 based on plans of architect Kilian Ignaz Dientzenhofer.